jfversluis/FilePicker-Plugin-for-Xamarin-and-Windows/README.md

-## FilePicker-Plugin-for-Xamarin-and-Windows
+## FilePicker Plugin for Xamarin.Forms

-FilePicker Plugin for Xamarin and Windows
+Simple cross-platform plug-in that allows you to pick files from the filesystem (iCloud drive in case of iOS) and work with them.

-Simple cross-platform plug-in that allows Pick files, save files and open the archive application standards.
+Since the [original project](https://github.com/Studyxnet/FilePicker-Plugin-for-Xamarin-and-Windows) seems abondoned I've forked my own so I could update it.
+PRs are very welcome!

 ### Setup